Indian Will

+Life

 According to William Harrison Lowdermilk, Will was a full-blooded Indian, who with family and a few followers remained in the land of their forefathers; despite the approach of the white man, they did not remove their wigwams but received their strange visitors with a kindly greeting and lived in intimate friendship with them.

 Will's home was in a small cove about three miles (5 km) from the mouth of the stream that bears his name.
 It was close to the rocky formation west of Cumberland known as the 'Devil's ladder'.
 It is also recorded that he had an Indian friend known as Eve.

 Governor Thomas Bladen of Maryland persuaded Colonel Thomas Cresap to survey the land in that area named 'Will's Town'.
 Apparently, Will's claims to ownership of the land were respected.
 When the early explorers decided to build a cabin there, they never failed to give the Indian some trifle as a pretended compensation for the land.

 As more cabins were built, the place customarily became known as 'Will's Creek' as early as 1728.
 However, on a map drawn in 1751, Will's Creek is marked as 'Caructucue Creek' and was known by no other name by the Indians.
 Over the years, the original name for this stream, which originates in Bedford County, has been lost.
 The creek and the mountain, which begin at Cumberland and end a few miles north west of Bedford, have been known as Wills Creek and Wills Mountain.

 There seems to be some variation in the date of Will's death.
 Lowdermilk's History states that "the date of death is not definitely known, but that event is supposed to have occurred about the close of the Revolutionary War or shortly thereafter."
 In the Bedford County History, it is stated that sometime around 1758 a group of Indians made a raid in the section north east of Wills Creek in an area which is now known as Southampton Township in Bedford County.
 A number of settlers were massacred and a number of women and children taken prisoner.
 Apparently one member of this raiding party was Will.
 The Indians with their prisoners stopped for a short time at the southern tip of Wills Mountain to rest and to hold council.

 A posse of neighbors and relatives took up the pursuit in the hope of rescuing the prisoners.
 When the Indians and prisoners were discovered, the posse did not attack, as they found that the Indians outnumbered them.
 Therefore, they played a waiting game to see what the Indians intended to do.
 When the Indians broke council, they started westward.
 One Indian did not go with them.